dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 But martial arts is physcial and requires muscle memory.
-I posit that by entangling empathy, spatial awareness, strategy and muscle memory, that martial arts develops certain orchestrations of cognitive functions that can be generalized in many other situations.
+I posit that by entangling empathy, spatial awareness, strategy and muscle memory, that martial arts develop certain orchestrations of cognitive functions that can be generalized in many other situations.
 Martial arts requires spatial awareness of self, but also of your opponent.
 You need to be able to read your opponent to understand his or her